emilianvrd/Maneuvers/# Fighting moves.md

 1 action\
 You lead by example.
 Make a Melee Strike.
 On a hit, each ally of your choice within 8m of you gains a +1 status bonus to their next Attack.

-### Intimidating Prescense
+### Intimidating Strike
 Intimidation\
-Quick action\
+1 action\
-Your mere prescense on the battlefield is enough to leave your foes trembling.
-Attempt to Demoralize a foe within 12m of you.
+You attack strikes fear into your foes.
+Make a Melee Strike.
 On a successs, the target is Frightened 1, or Frightened 2 on a Critical success.

 ### Jump attack
 Movement\